-I hope this accomplishes three things: 1.
-You get to know your fellow journalers and readers of this website (say hi!); 2.
-You get some fresh ideas for new ways of journaling; and 3.
-You understand you are not alone in the unique struggles of the journal writer.
+I hope this helps you get to know your fellow journalers and readers of this website (say hi!), get some fresh ideas for new ways of journaling, and understand you are not alone in the unique struggles of the journal writer.

 How did you get started journaling?

 Honestly, I don’t even remember.
 From a young age, I was always attracted to a blank notebook.
 The first time I remember specifically writing in a journal i was about 7 or 8 and I was watching Forrest Gump in my living room with my older brothers.
 It was a small journal with pre-dated pages.